z-shell/zinit/.github/README.md

    complete list of available Zinit extensions and refer to the [Wiki article](https://z-shell.github.io/zinit/wiki/Annexes/) for an introduction on creating your own annex.

-## Zinit Wiki

-The information in this README is complemented by the [Zinit Wiki](https://z-shell.github.io/zinit/wiki/).
-The README is an introductory overview of Zinit while the Wiki gives a complete information with examples.
-Make sure to read it to get the most out of Zinit.

 ## Quick Start